 Google Summer of Code was a wonderful experience for me, I’ll never forget it.
-I finished my project and that gave me a lot of satisfaction.
-Getting opinions and feedback from the open source community was really special.
+I finished my project and that makes me feel great.
+Getting opinions and feedback from the Open Source community was really special.
 In general, this is what I learned:

 Community: